IBM-Bluemix-Docs/node/configuration.md

 When you push your application to {{site.data.keyword.cloud_notm}}, these values are no longer used.
 Instead, the application automatically connects to bound services by using environment variables.

 * **Cloud Foundry**: Service credentials are taken from the `VCAP_SERVICES` environment variable.
-For Cloud Foundry Enrprise Edition, see this [getting started tutorial](/docs/cloud-foundry?topic=cloud-foundry-getting-started#getting-started) for more information.
+For Cloud Foundry Enterprise Edition, see this [getting started tutorial](/docs/cloud-foundry?topic=cloud-foundry-getting-started#getting-started) for more information.

 * **Kubernetes**: Service credentials are taken from individual environment variables per service.